 We often hear people dismiss animal advocates as radical or fanatic.
 In some circles, the term has a negative connotation like “hippie” or “emo.”
 Fortunately, as people learn the truth about animal agriculture, the fur trade, seaquariums, the circus, experiments on animals, and other acts of cruelty, the perception changes.
 As advocates, it’s important for us to communicate our message in a way that will interest and engage people to break this stereotype.
-That is our challenge.
+That’s our challenge.
 As with any movement, before the sensibility of it has been fully realized, resistance abounds.

-Understandably, sometimes advocates’ frustration gets the better of them when people offer trite replies such as “I could never give up chicken” after watching a video or reading a book about the horrors of factory farming even though companies make delicious plant-based alternatives.
+Understandably, sometimes advocates’ frustration gets the better of them when people offer trite replies such as “I could never give up chicken” after watching a video or reading a book about the horrors of factory farming even though companies make delicious plant-based meat.
 An animal advocate has likely seen a chicken inhumanely confined, diseased, debeaked, scalded, skinned, and shredded alive so when the animal eater’s response and the imagery collide, it may ignite a visceral reaction that causes anger to trump reason.
 To care so much is a fault worth little criticism although it is prudent to stay focused on the goal which must always be the animals’ best interests.

 When people say they’re volunteering to end child abuse, poverty, crime, cancer, or working to improve other social conditions, their fellow citizens typically celebrate their efforts even if they don’t join them.
 It’s rare that they’re ever called overzealous no matter how significant their involvement.
 Why is it that animal advocates are so often harshly criticized, mocked, and ostracized?
 Where does the backlash originate?
-People who support cruelty to animals sometimes use the criticism as a defense mechanism to justify their complacency because unlike the other aforementioned issues such as child abuse where people are unlikely the cause of the problem, they realize that when it comes to the issues animal advocates work to improve, people play a pivotal negative role.
+People who support cruelty to animals sometimes use the criticism as a defense mechanism to justify their complacency because unlike the other issues mentioned above such as child abuse where people are unlikely the cause of the problem, they realize that when it comes to the issues animal advocates work to improve, they play a pivotal negative role.

 How do we overcome the dilemma of those who refuse to change?
 We must recognize people’s motives and remain patient and persistent and continue to inform ourselves and others about the realities of animal agriculture and its impact on animals, people, and the planet and all other forms of cruelty.
-I’m an abolitionist but I’m also a realist.
-While ending animal agriculture and allowing animals to live their lives unfettered by the human hand is our goal, we must not dismiss incremental success (i.e. Meatless Monday, vegetarians, people who refuse to wear fur or go to the circus, etc.) if the only other choice is no progress at all.
+I’m an abolitionist, but I’m also a realist.
+While ending animal agriculture and allowing animals to live their lives unfettered by the human hand is our goal, we must not dismiss incremental success (i.e., Meatless Monday, vegetarians, people who refuse to wear fur or go to the circus, etc.) if the only other choice is no progress at all.
 It’s a hard reality to accept in the face of brutality on such a massive scale.
-It is, however, reality and to deny the scope of the problem and the effort it will take to eradicate it or the important impact of every act of kindness is to lack vision about what these decisions mean to the affected animals and what it requires to reach the end goal.
+It is, however, reality and to deny the scope of the problem and the effort it will take to eradicate it, or the important impact of every act of kindness is to lack vision about what these decisions mean to the affected animals and what it requires to reach the end goal.

-We must carry ourselves with dignity and recognize that our detractors will work hard to find fault with us in order to paint us as fanatics.
+We must carry ourselves with dignity and recognize that our detractors will work hard to find fault with us to paint us as fanatics.
 We must not give them the opportunity.
 We must work smart and hard.
 We must stick together.
 There is too much infighting in the movement that doesn’t serve the best interests of animals.
 We must be willing to ask ourselves tough questions such as “Is what I’m doing positively impacting animals?”
-We must hold ourselves to high standards even in the face of conduct unbecoming and be willing to endure ridicule and abuse knowing that the animals suffer a much worse fate than hurtful words.
+We must hold ourselves to high standards even in the face of conduct unbecoming, and be willing to endure ridicule and abuse knowing that the animals suffer a much worse fate than hurtful words.